aaronbloomfield/ccc/hws/metamask/index.md

 ### Web3.js

 The intent is for you to start with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment, and add some features.
-The URL of that web site is on the Canvas landing page -- you can just save that as a new HTML file, which you will want to name `metamask_xxxxxxxx.html`.
+The URL of that web site is in the blockchain explorer's links section -- you can just save that as a new HTML file, which you will want to name `metamask_xxxxxxxx.html`.
 Note: you have to view that page with an Auctioneer contract address else most of the relevant Javascript code will not be shown.
-The link to that page with an address is also on the Canvas landing page.
+The link to that page with an address is also in the blockchain explorer's links section.
 You are going to create a few web forms, each of which will call a different Javascript function.
 Those forms -- and the paired Javascript functions -- will perform the various actions that we need to perform on the Auctioneer: minting new NFTs, starting a new auction, closing an auction, and bidding on an auction.

 The [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) goes over the basics of HTML web pages and Javascript functions.